ValentinMezev/StocksNotifier/README.md

 ## Future improvements
 - in future a mechanism to show N (configurable) number of times the notification per day should be added.
-This way if one schedules the job often I they do not want to get notified many times during the day they can configure to get notified 2 or 3 times and then stop till the rest of the day.
+This way if one have scheduled the job to run often and they already get notified 2-3 times this day it might be unnecessary to get notified more until the rest of the day

-- adding tests
+- adding tests s